openlabs/nereid/docs/locale.rst

 Once the locales are added to available locales of a website, the application begins to prefix the code to the URLs.
-For example, the home page which was previous available on `http://example.com/` would now be available on `http://example.com/en-us` assuming en-us is the code of a locale in your setup.
+For example, the home page which was previously available on `http://example.com/` would now be available on `http://example.com/en-us` assuming en-us is the code of a locale in your setup.